 Such behaviour could indicate a security threat, and detecting it at the right time prevents a cybersecurity crime from taking place.
-UBA will eventually become a powerful tool in chatbot security systems as the technology advances.
+UBA will eventually become a powerful tool in chatbot security systems as technology advances.

 In the virtual world, artificial intelligence is both a boon and a curse.
 It is used for breaking into as well as defending systems.
 However, with the continual development in this sector, artificial intelligence will be leveraged for increasing cybersecurity.

-Without a doubt, AI can add a security layer that overtakes the current measures, thanks to its ability to study big chunks of data for sorting abnormalities, detecting threats and vulnerabilities.
+Without a doubt, AI can add a security layer that overtakes the current measures, thanks to its ability to study big chunks of data for sorting abnormalities, and detecting threats and vulnerabilities.